 There are no data on how much isolated Pinus bark is imported into the UK or Europe from countries where D. valens is present.
 However, as the UK interception of D. valens in a rodent cage toy shows (see answer to question 6), conifer bark is imported from at least China in a form which may contain the pest, though the interception records are unclear if the intercepted specimen was live or dead.
 Results from searching online for pet cage furniture made from natural wood show that there is a very wide range of such products available, many with bark attached.
-At least some of these could be made from Pinus wood and bark.
+At least some of these could be made from Pinus wood and bark, and it is possible that D. valens may be able to use coniferous species other than Pinus.
 Other ornamental wood products with bark imported from China (including bird feeders and Christmas wreaths), showing evidence of insect damage, have been seen by members of the Plant Health and Seeds Inspectorate and forestry inspectors in UK shops and on stalls at various shows (Defra and Forestry Commission, unpublished data).
 An internal report investigating unprocessed wood products, often containing bark, did not identify any insects, live or dead, though some exit holes were found (Forestry Commission, 2020).
 The wood products examined also had a low moisture content, which would not favour survival or development of most insects.